Milton Keynes and North Bucks

 • Three Horseshoes 10 Main Road Drayton Parslow MK17 0JS Telephone(01296) 720296

 This old village public house is about 200 years old (maybe older).
 This pub is one long room with an L shaped bar.
 To the left of the bar is a pool table and dartboard.
 A large original fire place separates the bar from the main food area.
-Currently, there are two ales available, a regular beer, Eagle IPA and a changing guest beer, often from the SIBA lists.
+There are four handpumps, but currently two ales are available, a regular beer from Butcombe and a changing guest beer, often from the SIBA lists.
 For those who want to stay a little longer, B&B is available.
 Best book in advance to avoid disappointment.
-It has a good sized car park & beer garden at the rear.
+Very limited parking at front, but it has a good sized car park & beer garden at the rear.

 • Emberton